-Note Comparisons evaluate to UNKNOWN if a NULL value is encountered.
+Comparisons evaluate to UNKNOWN if a NULL value is encountered.

-For more information about CAST(), see "Using CAST() for Datatype Conversions" on page 6-17.
+For more information about CAST(), see "Using CAST() for Datatype Conversions".

 InterBase also supports comparison operators that compare a value on the left of the operator to the results of a subquery to the right of the operator.
 The following table lists these operators, and describes how they are used: